Teaching Philosophy

 - WRTG 1374 is a first-year seminar focused on diversity in creative works.
 I drafted and submitted the course proposal for this class, which was approved as part of the WRTG curriculum.
 I designed the course around the theme “emojis, memes, & digital media.”

-WRTG 3305: Writing as Information Design i
+WRTG 3305: Writing as Information Design I

-- Syllabus: Fall 2015, Spring 2016, Fall 2017
+- Syllabus: Fall 2017

 - WRTG 3305 is a core upper-division course for writing majors designed to introduce students to the role of design in the composing process and gain some familiarity with design software.